PainQlers/backend-skill-checkpoint-express-server/README.md

 GET /questions/:questionId/answers: Retrieve all answers for a specific question

 POST /questions/:questionId/answers: Add a new answer to a question
+//payload example {
+  "content": "The capital of France is Paris."
+}

 DELETE /questions/:questionId/answers: Delete all answers for a specific question